 InstallMate Software Updater

-TwuX is a stand-alone software update tool designed to be used in conjunction with our own installers such as InstallMate 9, but it can also be used with third-party installers.
+TwuX is a stand-alone software update tool designed to be used in conjunction with our own installers such as InstallMate 9, but it can also be used with third-party installers and with any regular application, or even stand-alone.
 The functionality of TwuX.exe is equivalent to that of the Tarma Web Update DLL version, but requires no custom programming.

 InstallMate Software Updater 4.9 and later